 Cradled on the top of the Aravali Hill and forming a beautiful reflection across the Maotha Lake, lies the Amber Fort.
 An architectural masterpiece and with significant reference in the Indian history, it is visited by over five thousand tourists daily.
 The Fort gives a mesmerizing view from the bottom of the hill when it is illuminated every evening.

 The Hawa Mahal stands at the intersection of the main road in Jaipur, Badi Chaupad.
-It is regarded as the signature building of Jaipur and was built by Maharaja Sawai Pratap Singh.
+It is regarded as the signature palaces of Jaipur and was built by Maharaja Sawai Pratap Singh.
 Hawa Mahal derives its name from its unique structure, which is a mesh of small windows that allowed cool wind to enter the palace and hence kept the palace comfortable during the hot summer months.

 Timings: 9:00 AM to 5:00 PM (open all days of the week)

 Entry Fees: INR 50 for Indians and INR 200 for Foreigners

 Built by Thakur of Kanota, General Amar Singh, Narain Niwas Palace boasts of Anglo Indian style of architecture of the Victorian era.
 This is one of the palaces in Jaipur which has now been converted into a heritage home to give you a glimpse of the opulent royal lifestyle.

 Timings: Open 24 Hours (all days of the week)